recurser/jekyll-plugins/README.markdown

 * _title_ :      Project title, which can be accessed in the layout.
 * _published_ :  Project won't be published if this is false.

+There is also an optional _zip_folder_name_ setting, in case you want the unzipped folder to be named something other than the project name.
+This is useful (for eaxmple) if you want it to unzip as an OS X 'Something.app' application bundle.

 generate_categories.rb
 ======================